Vienna is not perfect, but it does do some things perfectly. Like the open-air Sommernachtskonzert (Summer Night concert).

 A few minutes later, and we emerged into the wide gravel areas that bound the landscaped lawns and flower beds of the palace gardens with views across to the palace itself.

-For an hour or three, you’re essentially transported to a previous century, albeit one with lighting rigs, sound systems, and two giant video screens.
-(Mozart would definitely like it.)
+For an hour or three, the Wiener Philharmoniker transported us to a previous century, albeit one with lighting rigs, sound systems, and two giant video screens.
+(Mozart would definitely approve.)

 Then throw in a light show that turned the stage, the entire palace façade, the gardens, and even the distant Gloriette and Neptune fountain into a tasteful cornucopia of colour that changed with the mood of the music.

 VIP invitees and those with mobility issues get special access and a seat at the Sommernachtskonzert, but the rest of us stand some way back to the sides and rear of that garden area.

 And the “rest of us” included a lot of people on our trip: we shared the experience with around 64,997 others.

 We got inside an hour before the start and still stood five rows back in a standing area.
 The crowd was not tightly packed, though, so we could still enjoy the lights and music without any issues and even catch a view of the stage.
 Those video screens allowed a closer look at proceedings, too.

 Safety/access regulations prevented us bringing a portable chair or picnic blanket, so we really had to stand all the time.
 But that felt like a small price to pay for such an experience (and, frankly, the only price to pay given the concert is free).